vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 needed.

 Second, you need to create a sample sentence the rule is intended to match.
-You should make a #! comment of it.
-Then, the best thing is to type :prepare followed by your sentence.
+You should make a `#!` comment of it.
+Then, the best thing is to type `:prepare` followed by your sentence.
 This will tell you how the system will tokenize it and what concepts it will trigger.
 This will help you decide what the structure of the pattern should be and how general you can make important keywords.

 What really happens with rule erasure?

 The system's default behavior is to erase rules that put output into the output stream, so they won't repeat themselves later.
-You can explicitly make a rule erase with ^erase() and not erase with ^keep() and you can make the topic not allow responders to erase with keep as a topic flag.
-So… if a rule generates output, it will try to erase itself.
-If a rule uses ^reuse(), then the rule that actually generated the output will be the called rule.
+You can explicitly make a rule erase with `^erase()` and not erase with `^keep()` and you can make the topic not allow responders to erase with keep as a topic flag.

+So, if a rule generates output, it will try to erase itself.
+If a rule uses `^reuse()`, then the rule that actually generated the output will be the called rule.
 If for some reason it cannot erase itself, then the erasure will rebound to the caller, who will try to erase himself.

-Similarly, if a rule uses ^refine(), the actual output will come from a rejoinder().
+Similarly, if a rule uses `^refine()`, the actual output will come from a `rejoinder()`.
 These can never erase themselves directly, so the erasure will again rebound to the caller.

 Note that a topic declared system NEVER erases its rules, neither gambits nor responders, even if you put ^erase() on a rule.